kevinuofm/tips/README.md

 Describe any challenges encountered while building the app.
 Spent a ton of time not finding that I'd put a linebreak into the code and simulator kept crashing.
 Looked up online resources and got help from classmates for various functions, like keyboard hiding, animation.

+For some reason, I still can't get the "$" to appear in front of Bill Field without throwing error with:  billField.text = String(format: "$%2f", billField.text!)

 ## License